spesmilo/electrum-plugins/README.md

 ## Adding an external plugin to Electrum

 In order to add this plugin to Electrum, add the zip file to your `/opt/electrum_plugins` directory.
+That directory and the file it contains must be owned by root, and they must not be user writeable.

 ## Development and testing